edoddridge/aronnax/docs/about_aronnax.rst

     - The no-normal flow boundary condition is applied (perhaps unnecessary?)
     - The barotropic velocity required to keep the vertically integrated flow non-divergent in the horizontal is calculated and added to the baroclinic velocities calculated previously

-      - the barotropic velocities are calculated from the velocities at time-level $n+*$.
+      - the barotropic velocities are calculated from the velocities at time-level :math:`n+*`.
       - the divergence of these velocities is used to solve for the free surface elevation at time-level :math:`n+1` that makes the barotropic flow non-divergent

-        - This is the step that requires the matrix inversion, since we solve the equation implicitly to sidestep the issue of requiring a \emph{very} short :math:`\delta t`.
+        - This is the step that requires the matrix inversion, since we solve the equation implicitly to sidestep the issue of requiring a *very* short :math:`\delta t`.

       - the barotropic correction is applied to the velocity fields